 SPECIAL TOPIC: THE DATE OF THE EXODUS

-There have been two scholarly opinions on the date of the Exodus.
+There have been several scholarly opinions on the date of the Exodus.

-A. from 1 Kings 6:1, which says, "480 years from the Exodus to the building of Solomon's Temple"
+A. From 1 Kings 6:1, "480 years from the Exodus to the building of Solomon's Temple"

 1. Solomon began to reign in 970 b.c.
 This is figured by using the battle of Qarqar (853 b.c.) as a certain starting date.